KajanRavindran/fitnessJournal/README.md

 ### Application Description
 A simple application to demonstrate the ability to use cloud technologies to deploy web applications.

 With everyone being stuck at home, and working out becoming more of a challenge, I decided to make a simple workout journal web application.
-As there were no additional marks given for user authentication and that was ommited in my implimentation.
+As there were no additional marks given for user authentication and that was omitted in my implementation.

 The application uses:
 * MongoDB = Database